mongodb/mongodb-enterprise-kubernetes/README.md

 or clone this repo, make any edits you need, and apply it from your machine.

     kubectl apply -f mongodb-enterprise.yaml

-Use `mongodb-enterprise-openshift.yaml` if you want to install the Operator to an OpenShift cluster.
-You need to specify the image pull secret name to use images from RedHad Catalog.

-Check the end of the page for instructions on how to remove the Operator.

 ### Installation using Helm Chart